alphastrata/shadplay/README.md

 Q: I grabbed a shader from the examples, but it's not working!
 A: It could be that the shader was contributed some time ago and was, likely made with a bevy version \< 0.12.x so it's likely a formatting thing -- if the naga (the thing which parses and compiles the .wgsl code) error doesn't tell you how to solve the issue please make a bug report and we'll try to get it updated!

-Q: What version of bevy are you targeting?
+Q: What version of bevy are you targeting??
 A: `{version = "*"}`

 ______________________________________________________________________